Yola21/Yola21/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I am FrontEnd Development enthusiast and like to explore Frontend technologies and develop amazing projects and quick hacks.\
-🎓 &nbsp;I'm currently studying Information Technology Engineering at G H Patel College of Engineering and Technology.\
+🎓 &nbsp;I'm currently persuing Masters in Applied Computer Science at Dalhousie University.\
 🌱 &nbsp;I'm on track for learning more about Full Stack Development.\
 ✍️ &nbsp;In my free time, I pursue Poem Writing as a hobby.\
-✉️ &nbsp;You can shoot me an email at yashkhorja4@gmail.com!
+✉️ &nbsp;You can shoot me an email at yash.h.khorja@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1qDGWZfbvt8fXWXZxv8YWplE7_Qye_11k/view?usp=sharing) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/drive/u/0/folders/1h9sCc56P9aI_FGEnmfUEQP0HUI2hJ3yP) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>